 Rajasthan: Cops arrest Sanjay Jain in MLAs' poaching case after Congress leaks audio clips

-Jaiupur, July 17: The Special Operations Group (SOG) of Rajasthan Police on Friday arrested Sanjay Jain whose name had surfaced in a viral audio recording about horse trading of legislators to topple the Ashok Gehlot-led Congress government in Rajasthan.
+Jaipur, July 17: The Special Operations Group (SOG) of Rajasthan Police on Friday arrested Sanjay Jain whose name had surfaced in a viral audio recording about horse trading of legislators to topple the Ashok Gehlot-led Congress government in Rajasthan.

 'Jain has been arrested following interrogation into the FIR lodged on the basis of audio recording that had gone viral on social media,' Additional Director General (ATS and SOG) Ashok Rathore said.

-Jain was interrogated Thursday and Friday following which the arrest has been made, officials said.
+Jain was interrogated on Thursday and Friday following which the arrest has been made, officials said.

-Congress Chief Whip Mahesh Joshi had lodged a complaint demanding a probe and registration of an FIR under sedition charges against three persons Congress MLA Bhanwarlal Sharma, Gajendra Singh and Sanjay Jain, who were allegedly discussing a conspiracy to topple the state government in one of the three audio recordings that went viral on social media Thursday.
+Congress Chief Whip Mahesh Joshi had lodged a complaint demanding a probe and registration of an FIR under sedition charges against three persons Congress MLA Bhanwarlal Sharma, Gajendra Singh and Sanjay Jain, who were allegedly discussing a conspiracy to topple the state government in one of the three audio recordings that went viral on social media on Thursday.

 Congress leader Randeep Surjewala had referred to Jain as a BJP leader, a charge denied by that party.